 Serial Port D is left in its default configuration, using Parallel Port C bits PC0 and PC1.
 These signals are available on the Prototyping Board's RS-232 connector (header J4).
-Serial Port D transmits and then receives an ASCII string when switch S3 is pressed.
+Serial Port D transmits and then receives an ASCII string with Serial Port F when switch S3 is pressed.

-Also note that there is one library generated by IOCONFIG.EXE in the Dynamic C SAMPLES\RCM4300\SERIAL folder for the 29 MHz RCM4210.
+Also note that there are two libraries generated by IOCONFIG.EXE in the Dynamic C SAMPLES\RCM4100\SERIAL folder for the 29 MHz RCM4110 and the 58 MHz RCM4100 and RCM4120.

-To set up the Prototyping Board, you will need to tie TxD and RxD together on the RS-232 header at J4 using the jumpers supplied in the Development Kit; you will also tie TxE (PD6) and RxE (PD7) together with a soldered wire or with a wire jumper if you have soldered in the IDC header supplied with the accessory parts in the Development Kit.
+To set up the Prototyping Board, you will need to tie TxD and RxC together on the RS-232 header at J4 using the jumpers supplied in the Development Kit; you will also tie TxE (PD6) and RxE (PD7) together with a soldered wire or with a wire jumper if you have soldered in the IDC header supplied with the accessory parts in the Development Kit.